chriskrycho/v5.chriskrycho.com/site/journal/2022/Conditional Modifiers and Helpers in Emberjs.md

 {{/if}}
 ```

 This is not merely an annoyance, though it is certainly that!
 For sufficiently complicated templates, this could cause the templates to blow up size-wise.
 Worse, for some kinds of overlapping conditions, it could become literally impossible to cover all the conditions correctly.
-This was an obvious gap in the design of modifiers (and helpers!) so in Ember 3.25, Ember introduced the ability to apply a helper or modifier conditionally.
+This was an obvious gap in the design of modifiers (and helpers!) so in Ember 3.27, Ember introduced the ability to apply a helper or modifier conditionally.

 ## How?

 To conditionally apply a modifier in a template:

 1. You must import the modifier and set it as a property on the backing class on the component.
-(Ember did not we did not implement support for string-based resolution with `helper` and `modifier`; I will discuss the reasons why and the future direction here below.)
+(Ember did not implement support for string-based resolution with `helper` and `modifier`; I will discuss the reasons why and the future direction here below.)

 2. You must then reference that modifier using the `modifier` helper in the template, with a conditional in the template or with a getter to return the modifier or not based on your logic.